solid/solidcommunity.net/NSS2CSS.md

    - https://solidcommunity.net has kept pod's from inception from all NSS versions including IdP breaking changes, Solid specification changes, broken data (broken WebID's, no WebID document, external WebId's, ...)
    - a small amount of Pod's are incompatible with CSS IdP that uses an email address (characters not allowed (`@`, ` `, uppercase letters)).
    - some data links have been migrated in turtle files (.ttl, .meta., .acl) to not break existing internal links These changes will not happen in the final migration where we keep the domain:PORT
    - the only change in data relates to the oidcIssuer in WebID that must endsWith a `/` in CSS
 3. **What do not change ?**
    - `your data`, thanks to the fact that the domain is unchanged `https://solidcommunity.net` all link relations are kept
-   - A flavor of `CSS with mashlib` called `PIVOT` https://github.com/solid-contrib/pivot has been prepared to reflect has much as possible the actual user experience with the SolidOS front-end
+   - A flavor of `CSS` called `PIVOT` https://github.com/solid-contrib/pivot has been prepared to reflect has much as possible the actual user experience with the SolidOS front-end
-     For example : -
+     For example :
+     - subdomain + mashlib, including /browse.html wwebApp
      - in the front-end a folder URL without a `/` will find a folder
      - `hpps://yourPod/browse.html` opens the SolidOS webApp
      - creating a new POD installs the same NSS default containers/resources structure including ACL's